-The Bureau of Labor Statistics recently reported that the number of Financial Advisors in the United States is expected to grow by 30% between 2014 to 2024.
+The Bureau of Labor Statistics had reported that the number of Financial Advisors in the United States was expected to grow by 30% between 2014 to 2024.
 That’s a huge jump and with those kinds of numbers, you need to find a way to stand out amongst the competition!

 By 2024, there will be an increase of nearly 73,900 advisors in the nation.

 The bottom line?
 This may very well be the most growth we have seen, ever!

 As you compete for business among other advisors, it is especially important that you convey your UVP (Unique Value Proposition).
 Why do you do what you do?
 What do you enjoy most about your profession?
 What topics or subject matter do you wish your clients and prospective clients knew more about?

 One of the easiest ways to get your unique message heard is by including a blog on your website, and then sharing those blog posts on social media.

 Blogging is such a great way to share content and increase your SEO rankings by driving more visitors to your site.
 Keep in mind though, when you are blogging, not only is it important to create consistent content but make sure it’s strong and shows the value of your firm.
 If you are stumped though and don’t quite know where to get started, let the five tips below give you the jumpstart that you need!

 Your blog is the place to share your style and allow visitors to get a sense of who you are.
 Are you generally known as a funny person?
 Are you artsy?
 Maybe you really enjoy technology and like to stay up to date on the latest trends.
 Whatever it may be, this is your opportunity to really showcase your personality.
 Even though it’s important to remain professional, keep in mind that when you are going to be working with clients for a long time and helping them make important decisions about their finances and future, don’t you want to show that you are “human,” and genuinely care about them outside of work?
 Showing this off in blogs is a great way to make prospective clients feel at ease and that they can trust you.